Concepts¶

 5. Finalizer¶

-When the Projection is first reconciled, the controller adds the finalizer projection.sh/finalizer.
-On deletion:
+When a Projection is first reconciled, the controller adds a finalizer:

 - The finalizer blocks final removal.

-- If the destination still carries our ownership annotation, delete it.
+- For each destination that still carries our ownership annotation, delete it.

 - If the annotation has been stripped or changed, leave the destination alone and emit a